NV-7/LightsOut/README.md

 You could make it so that whenever you recolor() is called, it also counts the number of cellStates that are true and unpdate the value of score that way.

+# What is the name for the layout of the WinActivity
+Activity_win.xml